xiaoqiao/caftomp3/README.md

 A script to convert caf

-and it will merge callmic***.caf and cafSpeaker***.caf to a mp3 file put it under the cafs folder and it will work~
+and it will merge callmic***.caf and cafSpeaker***.caf to a mp3 file so please put it under cafs folder and it will work~